E10 petrol – a big challenge for small engines

 Fortunately, there is a better option

 The E10 petrol is specially developed for engines in everyday vehicles, such as passenger cars.
 So, what about the small engines that are only used during certain seasons?
 Well, these need a completely different petrol.
 A petrol that can withstand the test of time, while never causing harmful exhaust fumes.
-This is why Aspen alkylate petrol exists – an ethanol-free fuel with a very long shelf life.
+Therefore, Aspen alkylate petrol exists – an ethanol-free fuel with a very long shelf life.

 When filling your small engine with Aspen, it will start every time – even if it has been inactive for months.
 And thanks to Aspen alkylate petrol, your engine will run cleaner and last longer.
 It is, in short, a better fuel for man, machine and the environment.